Skip to main content

 Measuring Medical Quality - Let the Games Begin!

-There are two ways to increase a quality rating of a process.
+There are two ways to raise the quality level.
 The old-fashioned way to work and study and practice and seek assistance and practice again and fail and regroup and ultimately objectively increase performance.
 Here are a few examples of this technique.

 • A basketball player works with a coach and increases his foul shot success rate by 15%.